 Construction learning pays.
 Any decent tradesperson collects tools

 over time, to get the job done better.
-Specific technical knowledge and
+Technical knowledge and

 people skills are simply a different type of tool.
 Leaders on the job

-site need tools to plan better, communicate well, solve technical
+site need tools to plan, communicate, solve technical

-problems on their own, and see problems prior to the feces hitting the
+problems, and act prior to the feces hitting the

 fan.